SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Types.rst

     >> var optionalInteger1: Int?
     >> var optionalInteger2: Optional<Int>

 ..
-Assertion above is compiled because the deprecated integrated REPL requires optional values to be initialized when they're created.
-   We can't test the code listing, because of the redeclaration of optionalInteger, so we at least test that the syntax shown in it compiles.
+We can't test the code listing above, because of the redeclaration of optionalInteger, so we at least test that the syntax shown in it compiles.